 Post Whose Success Most Surprised You

 How To Make Candied Lemon Slices - this post has always hovered in my sidebar's Top 10 list.
 I totally don't get it, but okay, whatever.
+By the way, I broke one of food photography's cardinal rules when shooting this lemon slice - I used the flash on my camera!

 |How to Make Candied Lemon Slices - ButterYum|